camtrees/camtrees.github.io/changelog/index.md

 ## 2026-04-15
 ##### SQL Tables
-- Added two new 2026 sites with all ancillary info (volunteers, etc)
+- Add two new 2026 sites with all ancillary info (volunteers, etc)

 ## 2026/03/27
 ##### SQL Tables